KyrianU/taste-of-africa/README.md

 - Enter the Github repository then click search
 - choose the appropriate repository for your application.
 Once done, click on "Connect"
 - You will then have two options(automatic or manual deployment), the automatic deployment will generate a new application everytime a change has been pushed to github, whereas the manual deployment requires the user to "Deploy Branch" button whenever the user wants to make a change.
-- Once the method of deployemnt has been selected, click on "Deploy Branch", your application shoould then be built.
+- Once the method of deployemnt has been selected, click on "Deploy Branch", your application should then be built.
 To then see it, click view

 # Credits